 When can a case or close contact return to school or another program for children/youth?
 (TK-12; Programs for Children/Youth)

-NEW - fully vaccinated close contacts may not need to quarantine if they meet certain conditions.
-Please see question 21 above, and also Quarantine Guidance for Fully Vaccinated People for more information.
+NEW - Fully vaccinated close contacts may not need to quarantine if they meet certain conditions.
+Please see question 16 above, and also Quarantine Guidance for Fully Vaccinated People for more information.

 Are schools required to notify all families in the school community if there is a COVID-19 case?
 (TK-12)

-If the COVID-19 case is in a non-cohort setting, schools are required to notify all of the COVID-19 case’s close contacts at the school.
-If the COVID-19 case is in a cohort setting, schools are required to notify all of the individuals in the COVID-19 case’s cohort.
+If the COVID-19 case is in a non-cohort setting, schools should notify all the COVID-19 case’s close contacts at the school.
+If the COVID-19 case is in a cohort setting, schools should notify all individuals in the COVID-19 case’s cohort.
 Schools are not required to notify families of students who are not close contacts of a COVID-19 case or in a cohort with a COVID-19 case.
 However, the County recommends notifications to the broader school community as a best practice, and schools may be required to provide broader notification pursuant to State law.